TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 tcam_property_base_get_property_type
 ------------------------------------

-The property owns the string.
-It will be freed once the property is destroyed.
+| A :ref:`TcamPropertyType` describing the specific property type of the TcamPropertyBase instance.
+| Cast the TcamPropertyBase instance into a derived type to access more functions.

 .. tabs::

    .. group-tab:: c

-      .. cpp:function:: TcamPropertyType tcam_property_base_get_property_type (TcamPropertyBase* self);
+      .. c:function:: TcamPropertyType tcam_property_base_get_property_type (TcamPropertyBase* self);

          :param self: TcamPropertyBase instance that shall be queried
          :returns: the actual type of the property